This Is England '90: Awards

-The show won three BAFTA Television Awards in 2016, for Mini-Series, Supporting Actress for Chanel Cresswell, and Director for Shane Meadows.
+The show won three British Academy Television Awards in 2016, for Mini-Series, Supporting Actress for Chanel Cresswell, and Director for Shane Meadows.

-Potential sequel set in the year 2000
+Future

 Although This Is England '90 was previously expected to be the final instalment in the This Is England series, in interviews close to the May 2016 BAFTA awards, Meadows talked about the potential of one final film as a way of "bookending [the series] for cinema and TV", saying "I think there's a film that's left in there ... there is still one little gem in there".
 He implied this would be a future release to end the series, shown simultaneously in cinemas and on television.

 Planning for another film was again confirmed in 2017, although no timescale has been discussed for the project.

-In May 2019, while promoting The Virtues with Stephen Graham, Meadows once again talked of a final film "set at the millennium" and which would be entitled This Is England '00 if it were to come to fruition.
+In May 2019, while promoting The Virtues with Stephen Graham, Meadows once again talked of a final film "set at the millennium", which would be entitled This Is England '00 if it were to come to fruition.
 Although Meadows has not yet written a script for the film, he described the storyline as "an absolute banger".
 The idea of a sequel has been re-iterated by Shane Meadows as recently as April 2020, who expressed his hope for This Is England '00 to be filmed depicting the following ten years after This Is England '90 for continuity reasons.